 The Afternoon Constellation is composed of a number of satellites following one another along a “track” in space.
 While they aren’t literally connected like railroad cars, precise engineering and planning—called constellation flying—allows for them to function as if they were “connected.”

-Constellation flying allows the instruments on all of the A-Train satellites to function as if they were on a large platform together.
-This means that scientists can use instruments on several different satellites in the constellation to study a particular atmospheric phenomenon of interest—e.g., clouds, aerosols, greenhouse gases—and learn more than they could have with any one satellite by itself.
+Constellation flying allows the instruments on all of the A-Train and C-Train satellites to function as if they were together on a large extended satellite platform.
+This means that scientists can use instruments on several different satellites in the constellation to study a particular atmospheric phenomenon of interest—e.g., clouds, aerosols, trace gases—and learn more than they could have with any one satellite by itself.